kdgregory/log4j-aws-appenders/docs/build.md

 All sub-projects are built using [Apache Maven](http://maven.apache.org/).
 The build commands differ depending on project:

-* appenders (including aws-shared): `mvn clean install` run from the project root
+* appenders (including aws-shared): `mvn clean install` run from the project root.
-* examples: `mvn clean package` (see individual documentation for running)
+* examples: `mvn clean package` (see individual documentation for running the examples).
-* integration tests: `mvn clean test`
+* integration tests: `mvn clean test`.

-**Beware:** the integration tests and examples create resources and do not delete them.
+**Beware:** the integration tests and examples create AWS resources and do not delete them.
 You will be charged for those resources, including a per-hour charge for the Kinesis streams.
 To avoid charges, be sure to delete all resources when they're no longer needed.